Paying Our Fair Share

 It’s true that reservation lands held in trust by the federal government are exempt from state or local taxes.
 But that’s not the whole story.

-In North Bend, where we operate The Mill Casino-Hotel and RV Park, we’ve made PILOT payments for decades.
-No other property owner pays as much to North Bend as the Tribe does.
+In North Bend, where we operate The Mill Casino-Hotel & RV Park, we’ve made PILOT payments for decades.
+No other property owner pays as much to North Bend as the tribe does.

 In addition to our North Bend PILOT, we pay the Charleston Fire District to protect our Kilkich Reservation.
 We also voluntarily contribute hotel room taxes to help support tourism promotion in the Coos Bay area.